flyingcircusio/doc/src/guide/platform_nixos_2/user_profile.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Packages included in an environment can collide with packages from other environments or with separately installed package (we recommend not to do this).
+Packages included in an environment can collide with packages from other environments or with separately installed packages (we recommend not to do this).

 You may encounter an error like this::